-These include everything from frustrating disorganization, lost contracts, security concerns, compliance issues, and even increased operational costs.
+These problems include everything from frustrating disorganization, lost contracts, security concerns, compliance issues, and even increased operational costs.

 Multiple Tools Equal Multiple Headaches